Concentrating Local Solutions of the Two-Spinor Seiberg-Witten Equations on 3-Manifolds: Introduction

 The above convergence results suggest that the moduli spaces of solutions to a specific generalized Seiberg-Witten equation should admit natural compactifications obtained by including $\Z_2$-harmonic spinors or, more generally, the type of Fueter section arising for that equation as boundary strata.
 Constructing these compactifications requires addressing the converse to the convergence question:

-\begin{q}{\it which $\Z_2$-harmonic spinors or Fueter sections arise as the limit of a sequence of Seiberg-Witten solutions}? \end{q} In terms of PDE, this question is a gluing problem, requiring the patching together of solutions of the two different equations.
-When the singular set $\mathcal Z=\emptyset$ is empty, this gluing problem was solved in a general setting by Doan-Walpuski \cite{DWDeformations}, though in this case the ``gluing'' is rather trivial because no model solutions are required.
+\begin{q}{\it Which $\Z_2$-harmonic spinors or Fueter sections arise as the limit of a sequence of Seiberg-Witten solutions}? \end{q} In terms of PDE, this question is a gluing problem, requiring the patching together of solutions of the two different equations.
+When the singular set $\mathcal Z=\emptyset$ is empty, this gluing problem was solved in a general setting by Doan-Walpuski \cite{DWDeformations}, though in this case the ``gluing'' is straightforward because no model solutions are required.
 Indeed, they instead refer to this case as a ``deformation'' problem.
 In the situation that $\mathcal Z\neq \emptyset $, which is a stable condition under perturbations \cite{DWExistence,RyosukeThesis,PartII}, the gluing problem requires model solutions near the singular set.

-The present work provides two crucial steps towards solving the gluing problem in the case of the two-spinor Seiberg-Witten equations on a closed 3-manfiold.
+The present work provides two crucial steps towards solving the gluing problem in the case of the two-spinor Seiberg-Witten equations on a closed 3-manifold.
 In this case, the $\Z_2$-harmonic spinors that arise are as defined in (\refeq{Z2harmonicpreliminary}).
 Given a $\Z_2$-harmonic spinor $(\mathcal Z_0, A_0,\Phi_0)$ satisfying some mild assumptions, the first step accomplished in this article is to construct a 1-parameter family of model solutions to the two-spinor Seiberg-Witten equations in a neighborhood of the singular set $\mathcal Z_0$ which converge locally to $(A_0,\Phi_0)$.
 The second step is to analyze the linearized equations at this family of model solutions whose limiting linearization at $(A_0,\Phi_0)$ is a degenerate elliptic operator whose symbol vanishes along $\mathcal Z_0$.
-In a sequel to this article \cite{PartIII}, these model solutions are used to solve the gluing problem and answer Question \ref{question1} in this setting.
+In a sequel to this article \cite{PartIII}, these model solutions are used in a gluing construction which gives affirmative answer to Question \ref{question1} in this setting.